junhyk-lee/Bias-Field-Correction/README.md

 Hampel Mixture Distribution
 ============

 > Signal can be divide into two sub-signals, $S_{m}, S_{b}$.  $S_{m}$ represents the signal that encodes the patients information.
-But $s_{b}$ is the unwanted bias field that corrupts the wanted signal and blurrs the quantitative analysis.
-We investigated with the prior knowledge that $s_{b}$ can be described with Cauchy-Lorentz distribution.
+But $S_{b}$ is the unwanted bias field that corrupts the wanted signal and blurrs the quantitative analysis.
+We investigated with the prior knowledge that $S_{b}$ can be described with Cauchy-Lorentz distribution.
 We took the bias field apart from the MRI with using N4 and with R package "fitdistr" package to analyze whether it does fit into the Cauchy-Lorentz distribution.
 Figure 3 describes that the Cauchy-Lorentz distribution possibly describes the bias field with location and scale parameter $x_{0}, \gamma = (0.6332, 0.0274)$.
 We then established Hampel mixture distribution that collaborates the Gaussian distribution and the Cauchy-Lorentz distribution, each representing $S_{m}, S_{b}$ respectively.